davidweichiang/procrustes/README.md

 # Procrustes

+**Note: the below, due to refactoring the interface, is outdated to some extent.
+It will be rewritten once changes are complete.**

 Procrustes is a simple script for projecting annotations of various kinds from one text to another highly similar text (e.g., with different tokenization or differences in punctuation or encoding of